Nissan Qashqai SUV

 Improved diesel engines make the new Qashqai even cheaper to run

 As is the norm with modern cars, the most economical Qashqai models are the ones with diesel engines.
 The 1.6-litre diesel version will do 65.7mpg and emits 115g/km of CO2, but we think the smaller 1.5-litre diesel is actually the one to go for - it's smoother, quieter and cheaper than the 1.6-litre version and is even more economical, with impressive economy figures of 74.3mpg and 99g/km of CO2.
-The 1.2-litre turbo petrol model will do 57.6mpg while emitting 129g/km of CO2 and the more powerful 1.6-litre turbo petrol version will do 50.4pmg with CO2 emissions figures of 132g/km.
+The 1.2-litre turbo petrol model will do 57.6mpg while emitting 129g/km of CO2.
+An automatic version of this car will be made available from summer 2014.

 Nissan Qashqai prices are on a par with its rivals but you tend to get more equipment as standard for your money, particularly on the safety side.
 The new Qashqai is predicted to hold on to its value relatively well too, so you can expect a decent deal if you decide to sell or part-exchange in a few years time.